-The importance of a corporate tone of voice
+The importance of a corporate/brand tone of voice

 Marketing, at a basic level, is all about communicating essential messages to your customers, and working out what needs to be said is one of the challenges that businesses face.
 However, just as important as the words you’re choosing to reach your audience, is the way that you’re saying them.

-“Corporate tone of voice” may sound like the kind of marketing jargon spouted by a hipster wearing wooden-framed glasses and loafers with no socks, but it’s actually an essential part of your brand identity, and one that can help to make sales.
+“Corporate tone of voice” or brand tone of voice may sound like the kind of marketing jargon spouted by a hipster wearing wooden-framed glasses and loafers with no socks, but it’s actually an essential part of your brand identity, and one that can help to make sales.